ING Banner

 SYS> wfc_ag_sequencer &

-Dithering can be done in several ways, and which is most useful will depend on if you're using guiding and the size of the offsets you wish to use.
+Dithering can be done in several ways, and which is most useful will depend on whether you are guiding or not, and the size of the offsets.

 Offsets can always be applied using the command: